Geomatics

 - Ubiquitous positioning in indoor and outdoor environments

-- Remote sensing, photogrammetry, LIDAR from aerial and ground-based platforms, including unmanned aerial vehicles (UAVs)
+- Remote sensing, photogrammetry, and LIDAR from aerial and ground-based platforms, including unmanned aerial vehicles (UAVs)

 - Computer vision and scene understanding